-This policy is monitored by the senior management team and owners of the School, and will be reviewed every two years, or earlier if necessary.
+This policy is monitored by the senior management team and owners of the school, and will be reviewed every year, or earlier if necessary.

-Date Position Name of Reviewer Date of Next Review August 2021 Headmaster Mr J Foster-Gandey August 2023 August 2021 Proprietor Mr A. Khan August 2023
+Date Position Name of Reviewer Date of Next Review August 2023 Headteacher Mr. J. Foster-Gandey August 2024 August 2023 Proprietor Mr A. Khan August 2024